-The Company does not have any employees and is externally managed by the Manager under the terms of a management agreement entered into in connection with closing of the IPO and Formation Transaction on June 28, 2017.
+The Company does not have any employees and is currently externally managed by the Manager under the terms of a management agreement entered into in connection with closing of the IPO and Formation Transaction on June 28, 2017.
 Under the management agreement, the Manager and its affiliates provide the Company with the personnel and resources necessary to operate the Company's business.
-In exchange, the Company pays the Manager a base management fee that is equal to 1.5% of the Company's equity on an annualized basis as well as an incentive fee, which is payable, if earned, beginning in the fourth quarter of 2018, in accordance with the terms of the management agreement.
-For purposes of calculating the management fee, equity is adjusted to exclude any common stock repurchases as well as any unrealized gains, losses or other items that do not affect realized net income (loss), among other adjustments, in accordance with the management agreement.
-In addition, under the terms of an amendment to the management agreement agreement entered into in the fourth quarter of 2018, the Manager agreed to reimburse the Company an amount related to the compensation payable to the sales agents under the Company's equity distribution agreement by netting such amount from the base management fee payable to the Manager for the applicable quarterly period.
-The Company incurred \$12.5 million and \$6.3 million as a management fee to the Manager for theyears ended December 31, 2018 and 2017, respectively.
-See further discussion of the base management fee and incentive fee calculations in Note 14 - Commitments and Contingencies.
+In exchange, the Company pays the Manager a base management fee that is equal to 1.5% of the Company's equity, as defined in the management agreement, on an annualized basis.
+The Company incurred \$14.9 million, \$12.5 million and \$6.3 million, respectively, as a management fee to the Manager for the years ended December 31, 2019, 2018 and 2017.